 - three questions on a Play studied during the course

-- your Director's interpretation of a single set text (Play)
+- your Production Concept of a single set text (Play)

 The minimum requirement is 7 GCSE or equivalent passes at grades 9-4 in an appropriate range of subjects, including Maths and English Language at grade 4 or above.

 The college will accept one BTEC at Merit level as one GCSE equivalent.

 Where a student continues on to an A-level from a GCSE subject, it is advisable for a student to have a minimum of a grade 5.

 Your next steps...